 Flying Biscuit Café

-Ultimately, this cafe specializes in comfort food: they are known for their grits and biscuits.
-The portions here are hearty, and most orders comes with the eponymous biscuit.
+Ultimately, this cafe specializes in comfort food.
+They’re known for their grits and biscuits.)
+The portions here are hearty, and most orders come with the eponymous biscuit.
 (But if yours doesn’t, be sure to order one on the side.)
-They bake almost 5,000 biscuits at every location every every!
+They bake almost 5,000 biscuits at every location every day!

 Highland Bakery & Kitchen